-Rotaheat have developed a device which is capable of taking simple shaft driven input energy and converting it to heat.
+Rotaheat’s technology is capable of taking simple shaft driven input energy and converting it to heat.

 Simple, clean renewable heat has a huge potential variety of uses: